godotengine/godot-docs/getting_started/introduction/first_look_at_the_editor.rst

 ============================

 This page will give you a brief overview of Godot's interface.
-We're going to look at the different workspaces and docks to help you situate yourself.
+We're going to look at the different main screens and docks to help you situate yourself.

 .. seealso:: For a comprehensive breakdown of the editor's interface and how to
              use it, see the :ref:`Editor manual <toc-learn-editor>`.